john-cd/rust_howto/deps/README.md

 # Deps

-The `tests` folder contains the Rust code that is embedded into the book.
+This package contains the Rust example code that is embedded into the book.

+- `Cargo.toml` list all dependencies / libraries used in the book.
-Run `cargo add <crate>` (or edit `Cargo.toml`) in this folder to add new dependencies that the code may require.
+- Run `cargo add <crate>` (or edit `Cargo.toml`) in this folder to add new dependencies that new examples may require.

+## Folders

+`tests` contains the current book examples, written as tests.
+`drafts` contains WIP book examples.
+`temp` contains the outputs of the tests.
+`src` contains a stub `lib.rs` file.

 ## Common commands